djurdjevicaleksa/abcellute/README.md

 ## Allowed expressions
 Every expression must start with a `=` sign.
 Other than that, you can do basically anyting involving numbers and cell references(A0, J17...).
 Brackets are not implemented.
 Allowed operations are +, -, *, / and ^.
 Supports negative numbers.

+## Colours
+To colour in a cell, type `#` and then uppercase name of the colour.
+Supported colours are WHITE, BLACK, RED, GREEN, YELLOW, BLUE, MAGENTA and CYAN.

 # Uses
 This program uses [StringStruct](https://github.com/djurdjevicaleksa/ss) to handle string stuff, although being slightly modified to do the job.